andy-guttridge/tails-up/README.md

 A separate page opening in the same window to confirm successful submission of the registration form.

+The form submission page addresses objective 5.

 <p align="center">
   <img src="read-me_media/thank_you.png" alt="Page indicating successful form submission" width="800">
 </p>

 ### Further Information section
 A 'Further information' section featuring an embedded video from the Cat Society, providing some basic information for those new to adopting a cat, and a link to the Cats Protection charity website.

+The Further Information section addresses objectives 4 and 5.

 <p align="center">
   <img src="read-me_media/further_info.png" alt="Page indicating successful form submission" width="800">